traveltime-dev/traveltime-python-sdk/README.md

 #### Returns:

-* results: List[TimeMapWKTResult] - The list of TimeMapWktResult with isochrone shapes (no holes).
+* results: TimeMapWKTResponse - TimeMapWktResponse with isochrone shapes (no holes).

 #### Example: